-Lindsey Mendick’s (b 1987 lives and works in London) practice is hinged to her skilled work in ceramics, which she describes being drawn to for its tactile nature and its desire to be manipulated by the maker.
+Lindsey Mendick’s (b 1987 lives and works in Margate) practice is hinged to her skilled work in ceramics, which she describes being drawn to for its tactile nature and its desire to be manipulated by the maker.
 She also embraces banner painting, sewing, metalwork, furniture making, and sound within her autobiographical practice.
 By playfully combining low culture iconography and high culture methods of construction, Mendick creates humorously decadent and elaborate installations that enable the viewer to explore their personal history in a cathartic fashion.